nvanlaerebeke/container-docs-daux.io/README.md

 A makefile that builds the docker container is included, to build run:

 ```
-make build
+NAME="daux.io" TAG="latest" make build
 ```

-This will result in a local image tagged with the specified parameters(or default).
+This will result in a local image tagged with as "daux.io:latest".
 See the 'Additional Options' section for more information about the available options.

 To push the image to the repository use the command below.